Fields of Study: Humanities, Social Sciences

 At the CIEE study center, you’ll be in class with other students from the US.
 Courses are taught by prestigious faculty drawn from various local and international universities.
 Their teaching methods combine lectures and interactive styles such as tutorials, seminars, and fieldwork.
 Guest lectures, field trips, and excursions are an important part of the academic curriculum.
 Classes are held five days a week during the first two weeks, and Monday through Thursday during the regular semester.
 You can expect extensive bibliographies.
 As you gain proficiency in Arabic, resident staff members will encourage you to use your language skills in everyday settings.

-The grades on your UC record will appear exactly as they are on your CIEE transcript.
+The grades on your UC record will appear exactly as they are on your CIEE record.
 Fall grades are usually available early February.